STS-65

 STS-65 was a Space Shuttle program mission of Columbia launched from Kennedy Space Center, Florida, 8 July 1994.
 The flight carried a crew of 7 and was commanded by Robert D. Cabana who would go on later to lead the Kennedy Space Center.
-STS-65 was an international science mission that carried the International Microgravity Laboratory (IML-2) on an 15-day mission.
+STS-65 was an international science mission that carried the International Microgravity Laboratory (IML-2) on a 15-day mission which featured the first animals (Japanese rice fish) to conceive and bear offspring in space.
 Columbia returned to the Kennedy Space Center on 23 July 1994.